 What does a broken yellow centerline mean?

-A broken yellow centerline means that you are allowed to pass when it is safe to do so.
-The broken yellow centerline marks the center of a two-lane highway or street where traffic is moving in both directions.
+A broken yellow line means that you are allowed to pass when it is safe to do so.
+The broken yellow lines mark the center of a two-lane highway or street where traffic is moving in both directions.
 When a broken yellow centerline is present, the line indicates that you are in a passing lane and can change lanes to pass traffic only if it is safe.
 When crossing over a broken yellow centerline to pass another vehicle, the maneuver must be completed safely and as quickly as possible.

-Crossing over a broken yellow centerline to pass another vehicle can be extremely dangerous.
+Crossing over a dashed yellow line to pass another vehicle can be extremely dangerous.
 Be vigilant and careful when attempting to pass another vehicle and cross over a broken yellow centerline.
 Remember that a broken centerline in yellow paint indicates that there is a potential for oncoming traffic heading opposite your direction to be in the lane you are moving into.

 Hopefully, you now better understand pavement markings on two-way and one-way streets and how to better interact with what the road is telling you to do or not do.
 When you get behind the wheel, always practice safe and practical driving knowledge.